 Additionally, river cruises are smaller and more intimate than ocean cruises.
 On an ocean liner, there may be thousands of passengers and hundreds of options for things to see and do on board.
 River cruise boats are smaller, with a passenger list in the hundreds instead of thousands, and are quieter, with a more relaxed setting and less glitz and glamor.
 Unlike ocean cruises, river cruises tend to be truly all-inclusive; on ocean cruises things like shore excursions, alcohol, and some entertainment options cost extra, whereas on river cruises everything from your nightly cocktail to your museum tour is included in the cost.
 And a bonus: calm river waters generally mean you won’t get seasick!

-If you’ve got questions, need a recommendation, or are ready to book an amazing river cruise vacation, make sure to give WorldMark by Wyndham Travel a call.
-Their friendly, knowledgeable Travel Advisors are well-equipped to make your river cruise dreams come true (and they’ll book your flights and transportation, too!).
-WorldMark by Wyndham Travel will help save you time and money, and remove the headache of trying to plan and book it all on your own.
+If you’ve got questions, need a recommendation, or are ready to book an amazing river cruise vacation, make sure to give WorldMark by Wyndham Travel a call at 800-953-5511.
+Their friendly, knowledgeable Travel Advisors are available to help Monday through Friday from 8 a.m. to 7 p.m. and Saturday from 8 a.m. to 2:30 p.m.
+PT.
+They'll help save you time and money, and remove the headache of trying to plan and book it all on your own.
 Give them a call or visit their online booking page today.